Livelihoods

 What we do

-ADRA Nepal supports vulnerable communities, in particular marginalised groups and women, to attain better livelihood opportunities by:
+ADRA Nepal supports vulnerable communities—particularly marginalised groups and women—to access better livelihood opportunities by:

-– innovative practises to improve resilience to climate change
+- Introducing innovative practices to improve resilience to climate change.

 PROJECTS